 - To contribute to the development of the National Water Management Plan for the Maltese Islands

-- To enhance the capacity of the local authorities to manage NCWR
+- To enhance the capacity of the local authorities to manage NCWR, as well as build the capacity of tertiary education students and young professionals to design and manage NCWR

 - To promote knowledge and sharing of experiences on aspects of rainwater harvesting systems and approaches.